johnbhurst/qiskit-demo/README.md

 Install [MacTex 2024](https://www.tug.org/mactex/mactex-download.html).

-In Visual Studio Code, click the Extensions button partway down the left side, and search for an install these extensions:
+In Visual Studio Code, click the Extensions button partway down the left side, and search for and install these extensions:

 * GitHub Copilot (GitHub)
 * Insert Unicode (brunnerh)